Diseases and conditions

 • Chlamydia:

 Caused by the bacterium Chlamydia trachomatis.
-It is one of the most common STDs and can affect the reproductive organs, leading to pelvic inflammatory disease (PID) in women and urethritis in both men and women.
+It is one of the most common STDs.
+It can affect the reproductive organs.
+In women, it can lead to pelvic inflammatory disease (PID).
+In both men and women, it can cause urethritis.

 • Gonorrhea:

 Caused by the bacterium Neisseria gonorrhoeae.
-It can affect the genitals, rectum, and throat, and if left untreated, it can cause serious complications such as infertility and pelvic inflammatory disease.
+It can affect the genitals, rectum, and throat.
+If left untreated, it can cause serious complications such as infertility and pelvic inflammatory disease.

 • Syphilis: